mohammadzaman3100/Mohammad-Zaman-/README.md

 * Experimentation with procedural animation in unity.

-* Unity project for saving player position data with analytics in mind
+* Unity project for saving player position data with analytics in mind.

-* Unity inventory system
+* Unity inventory system.

 * Experimenting with various UI / menu Systems in Unity.

-* Creating a simple application for IOS and Android
+* Creating a simple application for IOS and Android.

-* Web Development
+* Web Development.